ProFoxyfy/DarkDB/README.md

 You are viewing the experimental branch, this is the branch where updates go before battle-tested.
 Things may not be stable.

-If you've installed through the DarkDB Installer, you have to use "import darkdb.darkdb"
+If you've installed through the DarkDB Installer, you have to use "import darkdb"
 # Recent Changes in 1.1
 added 3 new functions